 - 1 teaspoon Lemon Pepper

 - 1/3 cup Parmesan cheese, finely grated plus more for garnish

 - 1 16 ounce Hash Browns, shredded, defrosted from frozen

 - 1/4 cup Italian Parsley (aka flat leaf parsley) chopped fine

 - Olive oil for drizzling.

 - Make the EGG and POTATO Mixture

 - Add the powdered garlic, salt, lemon pepper and pepper sauce to the eggs and whisk together until combined.

-- Add the Parmesan cheese, hash browns, cooled shallots, peas and half of the chopped parsley to the bowl, and stir gently to combine.
+- Add the Parmesan cheese, hash browns, cooled onion, peas and half of the chopped parsley to the bowl with the egg mixture, and stir gently to combine.

-- Using the same medium non-stick sauce pan you used for the shallots, add the zucchini and 2 tablespoons of water and a pinch of salt.
-Cook on medium heat, stirring occasionally until the water evaporates, 2-4 minutes.
+- Using the same medium non-stick sauce pan you used for the onion, add the zucchini plus 2 tablespoons of water and a pinch of salt.
+Cook on medium heat stirring occasionally until the water evaporates, 2-4 minutes.
 They should be cooked but not mushy.
 Remove from pan and set aside.

 - Repeat this process the asparagus and set them aside.

-- Spoon the egg and potato mixture into the baking cups, filling them 2/3 full.
+- Spoon the egg and potato mixture into the baking cups, filling them to 2/3 full.

-- Sprinkle with a generous teaspoon of Parmesan cheese and a bit of the remaining chopped parsley.
+- Sprinkle the top of each cup with a generous teaspoon of Parmesan cheese and a bit of the remaining chopped parsley.

-- Drizzle a 1/2 teaspoon of olive oil on top of each Fritatta.
-Bake on the lower third shelf of the oven at 350 for 25 minutes or until the egg is set in the middle and does not wiggle with no pooling liquid in the middle (which means they aren't completely cooked yet.)
+- Drizzle a little olive oil on top of each frittata, about a 1/2 teaspoon Bake on the lower third shelf of the oven at 350 for 25 minutes, or until the egg is set in the middle and does not wiggle with no pooling liquid in the middle (which means they aren't completely cooked yet.)